nerses0/ModelJack/README.md

 ## Existing work
 [Research paper](https://arxiv.org/abs/1610.08914) containing documentation on the data collection and modeling methodology.

+## Roadmap
+*Milestone 1*
+Building a classifier based on fasttext for personal attacks

+*Milestone 2*
+- Model tune
+- Use of classifier on the [Wikipedia Talk Corpus](https://figshare.com/articles/Wikipedia_Talk_Corpus/4264973)

 ## Resources

 For training and evaluation of created model were used Wikipedia Talk project dataset.
 Wikipedia Talk project release includes: